Massachusetts Healthy Incentives Program (HIP)

 Fact sheet citations

-In 2017, HIP meant better health outcomes for vulnerable families, and better sustainability for local farms.
+Since April 2017 HIP has meant better health outcomes for vulnerable families, and better sustainability for local farms.

 That increase in healthy eating can mean savings of more than $1.1 million in public health costs.2